Appearance of Nodes in React Diagram Component

 Linear gradient

-• LinearGradient defines a smooth transition between a set of colors (so-called stops) on a line.
+• LinearGradient defines a smooth transition between a set of colors (called stops) along a straight line.
+This is ideal for creating directional color effects on nodes.

 import * as React from "react";